djlucas/initd/README.md

 systemd files or code are reused here.

 ## Current Status
-- ExecStart/ExecStartPre/ExecStartPost/ExecStop/ExecReload now execute exclusively through the privileged master with shared validation, environment setup, and UID/GID drops.
+- ExecStart/ExecStartPre/ExecStartPost/ExecStop/ExecReload run strictly through
+  the privileged master with shared validation, environment setup, and UID/GID drops.
-- Cross-platform process-group supervision is under active development to guarantee a solid portable baseline before optional Linux cgroup support lands.
+- Cross-platform process-group supervision is still in progress so the portable baseline is solid before any optional Linux cgroup layer is added.
+- The timer daemon now accepts `CMD_NOTIFY_INACTIVE`, reschedules `OnUnitInactiveSec`, persists last-inactive timestamps alongside last-run state, and ships with a dedicated unit test.
-- Control sockets restricted to `0600` and enforce peer credential checks (root or supervisor UID only).
+- Control sockets remain `0600` and enforce peer credential checks (root or the supervisor UID only).
 - Restart limiter stores per-unit history to prevent hash-collision DoS.
-- Sender-side IPC bounds now match receiver limits (guards against overflow/oversized payloads).
+- Sender-side IPC bounds match receiver limits (guards against overflow / oversized payloads).
 - Bounded libFuzzer harness exercises the calendar parser (5k runs) as part of the analysis suite when clang support is available.

 ### Design Philosophy